 The master plan has been guided by permaculture principles.
 One way these principles are being applied is to plant a permanent edible hedgerow along Meadow St. that supports pollination, improves habitat, provides food to people and animals, and creates a much-needed wind block.
 This hedgerow will also provide a visual buffer between the garden and adjacent streets and homes.
 The design includes rehabilitation of the 200-foot buffer zone along the Mill River through native species plantings that also support agriculture.

-There is plenty of work to do, so let us know if you would like to contribute some effort to bring these plans into fruition.
+There is plenty of work to do, so let us know if you would like to volunteer your skills to bring these plans and our garden programs to fruition!